timoconnnor/PortfolioOptimization/README.md

 - **Historical Data Analysis:** Analyze historical stock price data to understand past performance and trends.
 - **Covariance Matrices:** Calculate covariance matrices to quantify the relationships between different stocks in your portfolio.
 - **Efficient Frontier Modeling:** Utilize efficient frontier modeling to identify the optimal portfolio allocation that maximizes expected return for a given level of risk.
+- **Sharpe Ratio Optimization:** Automatically calculates the optimal weights of allocation for your portfolio to maximize the Sharpe ratio, helping you achieve the best risk-return trade-off.

 ## Getting Started